 HR 3501 languished in the House Committee on Ways and Means and never passed, leaving pet owners around the United States without an extra $3,500 to pocket after the April tax season.

-Editors of the MyPet Health Guide speculated that the HAPPY Act failed because it gave our domesticated animal kin almost too much financial leverage, too many financial breaks that we homo sapiens get.
+Editors of the MyPet Health Guide speculated that the HAPPY Act failed because it gave our domesticated animal kin almost too much financial leverage, too many financial breaks that people get.
 Plus, the timing was bad; The Huffington Post alluded that proposing benefits for animals wasn’t a priority during the peaks of the health insurance and economic crises.

-“Nothing,” said MyPet Health Guide, “raises an accountant’s hackles more than seeing ‘four dependents’ listed on the tax return of a single man with a dog, two fish, and a ferret.”
+“Nothing raises an accountant’s hackles more than seeing ‘four dependents’ listed on the tax return of a single man with a dog, two fish, and a ferret,” according to MyPet Health Guide.

 Keep reading: Tempting (But Illegal) Tax Deductions